gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 The better fix is to reduce the scan range: I believe that adding to the `WHERE` clause more precise criteria to exclude these new rows would go a long way, for example: `WHERE status - 'queued' AND created_at < now() - 1 second`.

+But this would not help if we keep the existing index of `(status, id)`: we would have the exact same scan range as before, and the `created_at` filter would only be applied too late.

+We would need to create the index `(status, created_at, id)` to effectively reduce the scan range.

 ## Wrong optimizations